Charlie-sHub/world_on_client/README.md

 # World On

-Front end of the World On project.
+Front end of the World On project, making a game out of life.

 ## Work flow to collaborate on the project